ntavendale/ssfi/README.md

 Working in Linx after working in Windows so long is a bit like figuring out how to drive on the right side of the road when I first got to the US, after spending so long driving on the left.

 Cars work the same, but everything is in a different place.
-Just as a took a bit of time developing the muscle memory for driving in the US, it may take some time to develop the muscle memory for POSIX programing.
+Just as it took some time developing the muscle memory for driving in the US, it may take some time to develop the muscle memory for POSIX programing.